Woodard v. Navient Solutions, LLC et al.

 • Take steps to delete all trade lines at credit-reporting agencies about your Covered Student Loan or Loans listed on Exhibit 1 or update the trade lines to reflect that the Loan was or Loans were subject to a bankruptcy discharge.
 (You do not need to submit a Claim Form to obtain this benefit.)

-• Establish a Settlement Fund of $28 million to pay damages claims for those Settlement Class Members who submit timely Claim Forms that are approved by the Settlement Administrator.
+• Establish a Settlement Fund of $28 million to pay damages claims for those Settlement Class Members who submitted timely Claim Forms that are approved by the Settlement Administrator.

-• The proposed settlement will provide three potential benefits to you: (1) Navient’s agreement to forego collection of any balances currently shown as outstanding on your Covered Student Loan or Loans listed on Exhibit 1 to the Notice; (2) the repayment to you as damages of all or a portion of any amounts you have paid to Navient on your Covered Student Loan or Loans listed on Exhibit 1 since the date of your bankruptcy discharge if you submit a claim; and (3) the provision of either deleted or updated trade line information to credit-reporting agencies about your Covered Student Loan or Loans listed on Exhibit 1.
+• The Settlement will provide three potential benefits to you: (1) Navient’s agreement to forego collection of any balances currently shown as outstanding on your Covered Student Loan or Loans listed on Exhibit 1 to the Notice; (2) the repayment to you as damages of all or a portion of any amounts you have paid to Navient on your Covered Student Loan or Loans listed on Exhibit 1 since the date of your bankruptcy discharge if you submitted a Claim; and (3) the provision of either deleted or updated trade line information to credit-reporting agencies about your Covered Student Loan or Loans listed on Exhibit 1.
+You can read the Final Judgment and Order as well as the Memorandum and Order Granting Final Approval in the Important Documents section.

-• The proposed settlement will NOT terminate, eliminate, or reduce the obligation of anyone other than you to make payment to Navient on any Covered Student Loan or Loans listed on Exhibit 1 to the Notice.
+• The Settlement will NOT terminate, eliminate, or reduce the obligation of anyone other than you to make payment to Navient on any Covered Student Loan or Loans listed on Exhibit 1 to the Notice.
 Any co-borrower or co-signer will remain obligated unless he or she is himself or herself a member of the Settlement Class by virtue of having obtained his or her own bankruptcy discharge.
-If the settlement is approved, Navient will retain all of its rights and remedies, including the right to collect on any Covered Student Loan or Loans listed on Exhibit 1, against all co-borrowers or co-signers who are not themselves Class Members, even if those co-borrowers or co-signers are related to you or are members of your family or household.
+Upon approval of the Settlement, Navient will retain all of its rights and remedies, including the right to collect on any Covered Student Loan or Loans listed on Exhibit 1, against all co-borrowers or co-signers who are not themselves Class Members, even if those co-borrowers or co-signers are related to you or are members of your family or household.

 • The Damages column on Exhibit 1 to the Notice lists the total amount of payments received by Navient on your Covered Student Loan or Loans since the date of your discharge.